Saturday Physics for Everyone

 - Parking: East side of building in lot B21.

-- Talk slides: When available, the slides from the professors' talks can be found linked from the individual events below.
+- Recordings: When available, the recordings from the professors' talks can be found on our YouTube channel.

 You may also like Saturday Engineering for Everyone offered in the spring semester.